sigmacoy/messenger-peace-of-mind/README.md

 # Messenger Chat Deletor

-### A Chrome extension that bulk-deletes or redacts Messenger chats.
-Marketplace conversations are automatically skipped.
+### A Chrome extension that bulk-deletes chat messages AND delete archive stories.
+Marketplace conversations AND video stories are automatically skipped.
-### Redacts - unsend all your messages in that chat.

 ## Features